ThyTran1402/Rock-Climbing-Enthusiasts/README.md

      created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

-   -- Create comments table
-   CREATE TABLE comments (
+   -- Create comments table with user authentication CREATE TABLE comments (
      id BIGSERIAL PRIMARY KEY,
-     post_id BIGINT REFERENCES posts(id) ON DELETE CASCADE, content TEXT NOT NULL,
+     post_id BIGINT REFERENCES posts(id) ON DELETE CASCADE, user_id UUID REFERENCES auth.users(id) ON DELETE CASCADE, content TEXT NOT NULL,
      created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW() );

-   -- Enable Row Level Security (optional)
+   -- Enable Row Level Security
    ALTER TABLE posts ENABLE ROW LEVEL SECURITY;
    ALTER TABLE comments ENABLE ROW LEVEL SECURITY;

-   -- Create policies for public access
+   -- Create policies for authenticated access
    CREATE POLICY "Allow public read access" ON posts FOR SELECT USING (true);
-   CREATE POLICY "Allow public insert" ON posts FOR INSERT WITH CHECK (true);
+   CREATE POLICY "Allow authenticated users to insert" ON posts FOR INSERT WITH CHECK (auth.uid() = user_id);
-   CREATE POLICY "Allow public update" ON posts FOR UPDATE USING (true);
+   CREATE POLICY "Allow users to update their own posts" ON posts FOR UPDATE USING (auth.uid() = user_id);
-   CREATE POLICY "Allow public delete" ON posts FOR DELETE USING (true);
+   CREATE POLICY "Allow users to delete their own posts" ON posts FOR DELETE USING (auth.uid() = user_id);

    CREATE POLICY "Allow public read access" ON comments FOR SELECT USING (true);
-   CREATE POLICY "Allow public insert" ON comments FOR INSERT WITH CHECK (true);
+   CREATE POLICY "Allow authenticated users to insert comments" ON comments FOR INSERT WITH CHECK (auth.uid() = user_id);
+   CREATE POLICY "Allow users to update their own comments" ON comments FOR UPDATE USING (auth.uid() = user_id);
+   CREATE POLICY "Allow users to delete their own comments" ON comments FOR DELETE USING (auth.uid() = user_id);
    ```

 5. **Start the development server**